meTur4ik/OpenRobotics/dome/README.md

 oppm install dome
 ```

-then copy it to floppy disk, insert into robot and run
+it would be downloaded to `/home` directory.
+Then copy it to floppy disk, insert into robot and run

 ### Hardware Requirements